Co-curricular Program

 Year 6 students have the opportunity to visit Canberra and explore the many national monuments and museums as well as learn about the Australian Parliament.

-An expedition based camp that allows students full independence while working within teams is the goal of Year 11 Camp.
+Year 11 camp is an expedition based camp that allows students full independence while working within teams.
 Students spend time learning the skills in sailing and water navigation.
 The navigation skills required when sailing, and the team effort required in working and steering the yachts is extremely important as it calls upon all students to communicate effectively with one another and assist each other in demanding situations on the water.